scott-anderson-wc/cs210pub/reading/jqueryui.md

 * [sortable](https://jqueryui.com/sortable/) We'll use this in the final project
 * [autocomplete](https://jqueryui.com/autocomplete/) Developers should
-always use this for state name when giving addresses.
+always use this for "state name" when asking for an address.
 * [datepicker](https://jqueryui.com/datepicker/) So easy and useful.
 We'll use this in the final project as well
 * [tabs](https://jqueryui.com/tabs/) A nice way to organize a page without